-As photographers, we’re constantly creating and learning, so share new work and ideas could be really interesting.
-It’s also an opportunity to bring people behind the scenes with you and start conversations about the industry in an effort to connect beyond social media.
+As photographers, we’re constantly creating and learning, so share new work and ideas is a great start.
+It’s also an opportunity to bring people behind the scenes with you and start conversations about the industry.

 However, in order to start collecting emails from your website, you’ll need an email marketing service provider.
-This helps readers easily subscribe right from your website and their email gets automatically stored in your system so you can keep in touch on topics that you both want to talk about.
+This helps readers easily subscribe right from your website and their email gets automatically stored with the email provider so you can keep in touch on topics that interest your audience.

 I use Flodesk to get email subscribers and have really loved using their platform.
 I am able to collect emails from my website through simple opt-in forms making the experience easy for my readers who want to stay in touch.

 This also makes it easy on me, because Flodesk stores the emails for me and sends emails as I schedule them.
 Flodesk also has simple and beautiful templates to work with depending on what kind of email you’re sending (image-focused or text-focused).

 Flodesk is usually $38/month, but since I’ve partnered up with them, I can get you 50% OFF your monthly subscription forever.
 This means your Flodesk subscription would only be $19/month when you use the code: SAVE50WITHREGAN.

 This has been the best deal that I’ve found, so if you’re considering growing your email list, this would be my recommendation for a provider.